keithkeith21/e-commerce_analytics/README.md

 * **Geographical Data Anomalies:** Critical cities like São Paulo were formatted inconsistently (e.g., `sao paulo` vs `são paulo`), leading to fragmented regional analysis.
 * **Duplicate Review Identifiers:** The `raw_reviews` table contained duplicated `review_id` keys with conflicting entries.
 * **Unmanaged Missing Data:** Critical fields contained strings like `'not_defined'` or blank values instead of true database flags.
+* **Outlier / Data Quality Issue:**
+The 3 not_defined records also had payment_value = 0.00.
+These records represent less than 0.01% of the dataset.
+The records were retained and flagged as data quality issues to preserve the original data.
+"610 product records contained missing values for product name length, description length, and photo quantity.
+These missing values were transformed to NULL during ETL to preserve the original records while maintaining numeric data types in the dimensional model."

 ---